-Mississippi Paralegal Career Guide
+Mississippi Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

 Mississippi does not regulate the paralegal profession, so paralegals and legal assistants may have a combination of paralegal education, experience, and on-site training at law firms or corporations.
 Most employers offering entry-level paralegal jobs in Mississippi prefer candidates with paralegal education or experience, though those who have not attended a Mississippi paralegal program may be able to enter the profession by beginning as a legal secretary or legal document preparer.
 Prospective paralegals should also note that pursuing voluntary certification can enhance their career prospects.

 1. Earn a degree or certificate in paralegal studies.

 Mississippi paralegal programs, including certificate, associate, and bachelor’s programs, can increase your knowledge of the legal system and teach you the skills required to be successful in the paralegal profession.
 There are Mississippi paralegal programs offered throughout the state, and the American Bar Association (ABA) has approved two of them.1

 Prospective paralegals can gain experience through job shadowing, internships, or other on-the-job experiences available through paralegal studies programs.
 If your program does not offer a work experience component, look for opportunities through paralegal associations or other networks.
 Work experience can help build your professional network when you are ready to job search.